torvalds/linux/Documentation/filesystems/fscrypt.rst

 - ``ENOTEMPTY``: the file is unencrypted and is a nonempty directory
 - ``ENOTTY``: this type of filesystem does not implement encryption
-- ``EOPNOTSUPP``: the kernel was not configured with encryption support for this filesystem, or the filesystem superblock has not had encryption enabled on it.
-(For example, to use encryption on an ext4 filesystem, CONFIG_EXT4_ENCRYPTION must be enabled in the kernel config, and the superblock must have had the "encrypt" feature flag enabled using ``tune2fs -O encrypt`` or ``mkfs.ext4 -O encrypt``.)
+- ``EOPNOTSUPP``: the kernel was not configured with encryption support for filesystems, or the filesystem superblock has not had encryption enabled on it.
+(For example, to use encryption on an ext4 filesystem, CONFIG_FS_ENCRYPTION must be enabled in the kernel config, and the superblock must have had the "encrypt" feature flag enabled using ``tune2fs -O encrypt`` or ``mkfs.ext4 -O encrypt``.)